konstructio/colony-docs/docs/install/colony-prod/prereqs-colony.md

 A machine running Colony requires a minimum of the following:
     - 8 GB of Ram
     - 4 or more recent x86-64 CPU cores. _Arm processors are not currently supported._
-    - 64Gb for root volume. _We highly recommend high throughput for a drive for the underlying partition._
+    - 64Gb for root volume. _We highly recommend a high throughput drive for the boot drive._

 ### Networking Requirements